leeroywking/remoteDev/README.md

   - you will see your new configuration for the remote server here and there is a problem with the file path
   - Where it says ```C:sshkey.pem``` we have to change that to ```C:\sshkey.pem```.
   - After that change it should work so click the folder to open the connection
-## Step 3 configuring server for web development
+## Step 3/4 configuring server for web development and creating a React app
 - ![Setting up workspace](https://github.com/leeroywking/remoteDev/blob/master/gifs/settingUpWorkspace.gif)
   - I use nodejs as my daily driver so NVM is a must have for me.
 You can get a one-liner for installing it from [NVM github](https://github.com/nvm-sh/nvm)
   - ```wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.1/install.sh | bash ```